 3.1.2 sensor network [ITU-T Y.2221]: A network comprised of inter-connected sensor nodes exchanging sensed data by wired or wireless communication.

 3.1.3 sensor node [ITU-T Y.2221]: A device consisting of sensor(s) and optional actuator(s) with capabilities of sensed data processing and networking.

+3.1.4 smart grid [ITU-T FG-Smart]: An electricity network that can intelligently integrate the actions of all users connected to it - generators, consumers and those that do both - in order to efficiently deliver sustainable, economic and secure electricity supplies.

-3.1.4 ubiquitous sensor network (USN) [ITU-T Y.2221]: A conceptual network built over existing physical networks which makes use of sensed data and provides knowledge services to anyone, anywhere and at anytime, and where the information is generated by using context awareness.
+3.1.5 ubiquitous sensor network (USN) [ITU-T Y.2221]: A conceptual network built over existing physical networks which makes use of sensed data and provides knowledge services to anyone, anywhere and at anytime, and where the information is generated by using context awareness.